Turbulence in Magnetised Neutron Stars: Method

 \section{Method}

 We perform a sequence of simulations of a static NS with and without magnetic fields using the code \AK \citep{Stone:2024,Zhu:2024utz,Fields:2024pob}.
 We perform our evolutions in the Cowling approximation, holding the spacetime metric fixed as that of the TOV star described below.
-The computational domain consists of a block based statically refined grid with the central refined region covering entirely the NS.
-Four grid configurations with finest resolutions $(230,115,57,29)$m are considered.
-Runs will be referred to by this resolution, with $B0$ added for reference runs without a magnetic field.
-At the highest resolution we simulate for 100ms of evolution, while at the lowest resolution we evolve for 1.2s.
+The computational domain consists of a block based statically refined grid with the NS wholly covered by the finest refinement level.
+Runs are performed at four resolutions in a convergent series, and are referred to by the grid spacing $\delta x$ on the finest refinement level covering the star, in units of metres.
+The resolutions considered are: $(230,115,57,29)$m.
+Runs denoted by $B0$ are reference runs without a magnetic field.
+At the highest resolution ($\delta x = 29$m) we simulate for 100ms of evolution, while at the lowest resolution ($\delta x = 230$m) we evolve for 1.2s.

 To date the longest lasting simulations of isolated neutron stars have been performed for 880ms in \cite{Sur:2021awe}, while the highest resolution simulations were performed by \cite{Tsokaros:2021pkh} with a resolution of 72m, evolved for $\sim3$ ms; these runs therefore constitute the longest and highest resolution of such simulations.
 We comment on the comparison between these runs in terms of Alfven time in Appendix \ref{app:alf}.
 We place the outer boundaries of the computational domain at 59km from the origin, see Appendix~\ref{sec:BC} for a study of outer boundary effects.

 For initial data we consider a TOV star with central density $7.91\times10^{14}$g(cm)${}^{-3}$ and radius 12.0km, with a Gamma law EOS such that $p = \rho \epsilon (\Gamma -1)$, with $\Gamma = 2$.
-This is the commonly considered model A0 of \cite{Dimmelmeier:2005zk}.
+This is the commonly considered model A0 of \cite{Dimmelmeier:2005zk}, corresponding to a non-rotating NS without stratification.
+We construct this model by solving the TOV equations with a shooting method, targeting the given central density.
 Outside the star, the computational domain is filled with a low density atmosphere fluid, fixed at the density $\rho_{\mathrm{atm}} = 62$ g(cm)${}^{-3}$.
-We initialise the magnetic field with a purely toroidal vector potential,
+In the initial data we set the fluid pressure $p$ using the barotropic EOS $p = K \rho^\Gamma$, where $K=100, \Gamma=2$.
+This EOS is also used to set the pressure in the atmosphere.